tigera-solutions/cc-eks-compliance-workshop/1. Deploy EKS/readme.md

 - Install AWS CLI as per the [official instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - Install ```eksctl``` and setup your AWS account credentials as per the [official instructions](https://github.com/weaveworks/eksctl#installation)

-0. (Optional) Create and have an SSH public key ready if you want to enable SSH access to the worker nodes

 1. Create a config YAML file to be used by ```eksctl```

    ```bash